triton-inference-server/server/docs/decoupled_models.md

 [Inference Protocols and APIs](inference_protocols.md) describes various ways a client can communicate and run inference on the server.
-For decoupled models, Triton's HTTP endpoint can not be used for running inference as it only supports exactly one response per request.
-Even standard ModelInfer RPC in GRPC endpoint does not support decoupled responses.
-In order to run inference on a decoupled model, client must use the bi-directional streaming RPC.
+For decoupled models, Triton's HTTP endpoint cannot be used for running inference as it supports exactly one response per request.
+Even standard ModelInfer RPC in the GRPC endpoint does not support decoupled responses.
+In order to run inference on a decoupled model, the client must use the bi-directional streaming RPC.
 See [here](https://github.com/triton-inference-server/common/blob/main/protobuf/grpc_service.proto) for more details.
-The [decoupled_test.py](../qa/L0_decoupled/decoupled_test.py) demonstrates how the gRPC streaming can be used to infer decoupled models
+The [decoupled_test.py](../qa/L0_decoupled/decoupled_test.py) demonstrates how the gRPC streaming can be used to infer decoupled models.

 If using [Triton's in-process C API](inference_protocols.md#in-process-triton-server-api), your application should be cognizant that the callback function you registered with